ARTIST | EDUCATOR | LEADER

 Systems & Ecosystems in the HOER Forest was a project-based, STEAM curriculum developed for students and teachers.
 The project ultimately encompassed a unit of study comprised of multiple learning modules and lesson plans that integrated Art, Science, Technology, and Creative Writing taking as a starting point “The Forest” in Meow Wolf’s House of Eternal Return (HOER) in Santa Fe, New Mexico.

 The modules were piloted by a 5th grade science teacher in Santa Fe Public Schools.
-Because the project was conceived of and rolled out during the pandemic, curriculum writing was designed for remote instruction.
+Because the project was conceived and piloted during the pandemic, the curriculum was designed for remote instruction.
 The children were able to “visit” the HOER remotely, via go-pro camera.
 Their artwork was installed publicly in downtown Santa Fe.

 All images and text copyright Meow Wolf, Santa Fe, NM